aeternity/AEXs/AEXS/aex-2.md

     _Object_

     - `result`: this can be either of two values depending on the request (as mentioned in the above description of `return`):
-      - `signed transaction`: signed encoded transaction of type string.
+      - `signed transaction`: signed encoded transaction (Datatype: String).
-      - `transaction hash`: encoded transaction hash of type string.
+      - `transaction hash`: encoded transaction hash (Datatype: String).

 ##### Wallet Invokable Methods